fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 ![Plex dashboard showing Tailscale IP as local client.](../../img/blog/plex-dashboard-streams.png 'Plex dashboard showing Tailscale IP as local client')

+> [warning] **Important!**
+>
 > If you have an active Plex Pass subscription, or the users you're sharing library with have an active Remote Watch Pass subscription, then you're done.
-The user you've shared library to should be able to access your Plex library. _However, without Plex Pass additional configuration is required, as detailed below._
+The user you've shared library to should be able to access your Plex library.
+>
+> **However, without Plex Pass additional configuration is required, as detailed below.**

 ## Using the Plex server as subnet router and exit node